python/cpython/Doc/library/functions.rst

    Compile the *source* into a code or AST object.
 Code objects can be executed by an :keyword:`exec` statement or evaluated by a call to :func:`eval`.
    *source* can either be a string or an AST object.
-Refer to the :mod:`_ast` module documentation for information on how to compile into and from AST objects.
+Refer to the :mod:`ast` module documentation for information on how to work with AST objects.

-   When compiling a string with multi-line statements, two caveats apply: line endings must be represented by a single newline character (``'\n'``), and the input must be terminated by at least one newline character.
-If line endings are represented by ``'\r\n'``, use the string :meth:`replace` method to change them into ``'\n'``.

    The *filename* argument should give the file from which the code was read;
    pass some recognizable value if it wasn't read from a file (``'<string>'`` is